nullromo/sinking-islands/README.md

     deck, discard, etc.
 -   Figure out how to make `tsc --noEmit` actually work
 -   display remaining movement points while choosing normal movement
--   confirm that characters cannot move off of netted islands
+-   fix characters being able to move off of netted islands
 -   make sure cursors are correct for islands/characters/cards for all situations
 -   deal with situation of 2 identical characters on an island when selecting a tortoise/harpoon target
 -   better feedback for users when they enter an illegal choice
+-   characters at the bottom of the circle need to not overlap the action order track
+-   show players their own cards that they played
+-   there is a bug where characters cannot flee from lava flows
+-   fix tortoise becoming normal character after moving